From gourmet burgers to stoned baked pizza, see some of the most profitable food truck items

 The fewer options there are on the menu, the fewer ingredients that will be needed, hence reducing the cost of the final product.

-This also helps with stock control of efficiency when producing the food and reduces food waste.
+This also helps with stock control of efficiency when producing food and reduces food waste.

 Go vegan or use less meat

-Using meat, like beef, chicken or pork in dishes is one of the biggest expenditures when it comes to street food or any type of food operation for than matter.
+Using meat, like beef, chicken or pork in dishes is one of the biggest expenditures when it comes to street food or any type of food operation for that matter.